-Dr. Aspros and Dr. Boyd, along with the American Dental Association, recommend that patients of all ages should see their dentist at least twice a year for a checkup and cleaning.
+Dr. Boyd and Dr. Walther, along with the American Dental Association, recommend that patients of all ages should see their dentist at least twice a year for a checkup and cleaning.
 This is frequent enough that they’ll be able to catch most small problems early and clean the parts of your teeth you simply can’t reach at home.

 We offer a variety of restorative treatments that can revitalize your tooth’s appearance and functionality.
 To repair a single tooth, we may use a crown.
 To replace a row of missing teeth, a bridge.
 Of course, if you are looking for a more permanent solution, we can also help you replace those damaged teeth with dental implants.

 Yes!
 We can replace old amalgam (metal) fillings with tooth-colored fillings that can be specially shaded to match your smile.
 We may also suggest for you to get crowns put on those teeth in order to provide them more stability and longevity.